 · When the complainant submits frequent, complicated, lengthy and stressful contact with staff regarding the complaint by telephone, in writing or in person whilst the complaints procedure in this policy is being followed.

 Complaints may also be considered unreasonable if the complainant’s communications (by phone, in writing or in person) are or the complainant publishes online, in social media and/or in newspapers:

 - Contain threats, are intimidating or are violent

 - Use language that is abusive, offensive or discriminatory

-- Knowingly false
+- Knowingly false or defamatory

 Complainants should restrict the number of communications with the Owl Centre whilst the complaints procedure is being followed as repeated correspondence, whether by phone, email or in person, is unhelpful and may hinder the outcome of the investigation.